Skip to content

 PSBPc=0.642=0.32(4.95 dB)\frac{P_{SB}}{P_c} = \frac{0.64}{2} = 0.32 \quad (-4.95\ \text{dB})

-On a spectrum analyser, each individual sideband will appear m2=0.40\frac{m}{2} = 0.40 relative to the carrier in voltage, which is 20log10(0.40)7.96 dB20\log_{10}(0.40) \approx -7.96\ \text{dB} below the carrier.
+On a spectrum analyzer, each individual sideband will appear at m2=0.40\frac{m}{2} = 0.40 relative to the carrier in voltage, which is 20log10(0.40)7.96 dB20\log_{10}(0.40) \approx -7.96\ \text{dB} below the carrier.
 That's a quick sanity check you can do right at the bench.
+If your sidebands are way off from this, something's wrong — maybe your audio drive is clipping, or there's distortion in the modulator chain.

-You can verify all of these numbers instantly — just open the AM Modulation Index Calculator and plug in Ac=10A_c = 10, Am=8A_m = 8, fc=121.5 MHzf_c = 121.5\ \text{MHz}, fm=3 kHzf_m = 3\ \text{kHz}.
+You can verify all of these numbers instantly by opening the AM Modulation Index Calculator and plugging in Ac=10A_c = 10, Am=8A_m = 8, fc=121.5 MHzf_c = 121.5\ \text{MHz}, fm=3 kHzf_m = 3\ \text{kHz}.
+It'll spit out all the key parameters so you can focus on interpreting the results instead of grinding through the algebra.

 Practical Tips and Common Pitfalls